Feiyu-Yao/Feiyu-Yao.github.io/_pages/about.md

 Second prize in Jiangsu Province 14th College Students’ Physics and Experimental Technology Works Innovation Competition (2017.11).

+The first prize of Physics Olympique of Middle School students in Jiangsu Province in 2015 (2015.10).

 - Municipal Level:

 Excellent Intern in Summer Internship for College Students (2018.12).